rcghpge/pymo/docs/pymo-framework.md

 implementation.

 ## Key Takeaways from C
     Feature					                 Explanation
 - C ABI Compatibility	     Most programming languages and operating systems use the C ABI as a                              standard for interoperability.
 Ensure that your language adopts or                               supports the C ABI for seamless FFI.
-- Low-Level Control	C provides direct access to memory, pointers, and system calls.
-Borrow this control while adding safety mechanisms like bounds checking or type enforcement.
+- Low-Level Control	         C provides direct access to memory, pointers and system calls.
+Borrow this control while adding safety mechanisms like bounds.                                  checking or type enforcement.
-- Efficient Data Structures	Use C’s struct and union as inspiration for representing raw, compact, and memory-efficient data structures in your language.
+- Efficient Data Structures	 Use C’s struct and union as an optimal example method for.                                       representing raw, compact, and memory-efficient data structures.
-- Shared Libraries	Dynamic linking of `.so` (Linux) and .`dll` (Windows) libraries is native to C. Make it straightforward to load and call shared libraries in your language.
+- Shared Libraries	         Dynamic linking of `.so` (Linux) and .`dll` (Windows) libraries is.                              native to C. Make it straightforward to load and call shared                                     libraries (in Mojo and other programming languages).
-- Simplicity of FFI Bindings	C functions are easy to bind due to their simple signatures and lack of name mangling (compared to C++).
+- Simplicity of FFI Binding  C functions are easy to bind due to their simple signatures and.                                 lack of name mangling (compared to C++).
 Use this simplicity to                                  streamline your language's FFI implementation.

 ## Practical FFI Features Implemented by C
 ### 1. Direct Calling of C Functions